Solar Panels and Insurance Coverage

 Do I require separate insurance for solar panels?

-You might need to include your solar panel in your insurance policy or in some cases you may need a separate policy specifically that covers your solar system.
-It is possible that you will require additional insurance when your solar panel is situated in your backyard and not placed on your roof.
-Solar panel carports are another{ example of a|| instance of a} freestanding structure that might require a separate rider policy.
-To determine the best method of proceeding, it is a good idea to speak with your insurance agent.
+You might need to increase your insurance policy or in certain circumstances, a separate policy that covers your solar system.
+You may need additional coverage when your solar panel is located in your yard and not in your roof.
+A solar panel carport is another{ example of a|| instance of a} freestanding structure that could require a separate rider policy.
+To determine the most appropriate method of proceeding, it is an excellent idea to consult with an insurance representative.

 What should I insure for a solar lease system?

-Solar panel insurance: considerations for solar panel
+Considerations for solar panel insurance

 GET YOUR FREE PROPOSAL IN A FEW EASY STEPS